Write a great application for teacher training

 - School Direct, salaried and unsalaried

-- some programmes for FE/post-compulsory teacher training
+- some programmes for further education or post-compulsory teacher training

 - Postgraduate Teaching Apprenticeship programmes.